andreivladpaul/speaky/README.md

 ### 3. Configure AWS Credentials
 Create a file named `aws_credentials.json` in the project root and add your AWS credentials:

+ATTENTION: I used "us-east-1" as region as it was the default one but you can use an other one.
 ```json
 {
   "aws_access_key_id": "your_access_key_id",